Saul Merin: Medical and academic career

 He did additional training at the Hospital for Sick Children, Toronto, Ontario, Canada in pediatric ophthalmology, and at the University of Illinois at Chicago, Illinois, USA for further study of the retina.

 He was Professor of Ophthalmology at Hebrew University from 1979 until his death.
-He was Chairman of the Israel Ophthalmological Society from 1976–1982, Chairman of the Israel Society for Vision and Eye Research from 1985–1995, Chairman of the Israel Board of Ophthalmology from 1989–1995, and Chairman of the Unit of Ophthalmology at Hadassah Hospital on Mount Scopus from 1979–1998.
+He was Chairman of the Israel Ophthalmological Society from 1976 to 1982, Chairman of the Israel Society for Vision and Eye Research from 1985 to 1995, Chairman of the Israel Board of Ophthalmology from 1989 to 1995, and Chairman of the Unit of Ophthalmology at Hadassah Hospital on Mount Scopus from 1979 to 1998.